 Does the amount of light jade plants are exposed to affect the degree to which you should water them?
 Does temperature have a role to play and if so is that role a net positive or negative?
 And do fertilizers play role in how you should water your jade plants?
-Here’s what I found!
+For information on these questions, have a look at the following.

 What Amount Or Kind Of Soil Is Suited For Watering Your Jade Plants?